Sugar Coating|Stages of Sugar Coating

 Methods Of Application

-For application of sub-Coat following two methods are used
+For the application of sub-Coat following two methods are used

 1. Lamination Method